 Location.
 30° 13.691′ N, 90° 54.784′ W. Marker is in Gonzales, Louisiana, in Ascension Parish.
 Memorial can be reached from South Irma Boulevard 0.3 miles north of East Worthey

 Other nearby markers.
 At least 8 other markers are within walking distance of this marker.
 Ascension Parish Residents Fighting the War on Terror (here, next to this marker); The War on Terror: The Afghanistan War (here, next to this marker); War on Terror: The Iraq War (here, next to this marker); "The Mother of All Battles Has Begun!" (a few steps from this marker); Louisiana Marines in the Persian Gulf War (a few steps from this marker); The Persian Gulf War (a few steps from this marker); The Vietnam War (within shouting distance of this marker); WWII - War In The Pacific (within shouting distance of this marker).
 Touch for a list and map of all markers in Gonzales.

 More about this marker.
 Located in the Gonzales Veterans Memorial Park

 Credits.
 This page was last revised on April 1, 2018.
-This page originally submitted on April 1, 2018, by Cajun Scrambler of Assumption, Louisiana.
-This page has been viewed 55 times since then.
+It was originally submitted on April 1, 2018, by Cajun Scrambler of Assumption, Louisiana.
+This page has been viewed 120 times since then and 36 times this year.
 Photos: 1, 2, 3, 4. submitted on April 1, 2018.